dustinpfister/blog_posts/_posts/threejs-lathe-geometry.md

 ## Conclusion

 The Late geometry class is then a very useful tool for quickly making just about any kind of shape that can be made from a 2d path that is then rotated around on an axis.
+There are limitations though and I have a few ideas for another kind of geometry that is like lathe geometry only with more features that have to do with having custom phi values.